Female Fertility Test in South Detroit

 Infertility is defined as the inability to become pregnant after a year or more of attempting to conceive.
 If a woman is over the age of 35, six months or more may be an indicator of infertility.
 Women who are able to get pregnant, but can’t stay pregnant, could also be infertile.

-The board-certified gynecologists at Downriver Obstetrics & Gynecology provide comprehensive testing and treatment for female infertility in Trenton, MI.
-Learn more and call (734) 671-2110 to schedule your appointment today!
+The board-certified gynecologists at Downriver Obstetrics & Gynecology provide comprehensive testing and treatment for female infertility for patients throughout south Detroit.
+Learn more and call (734) 671-2110 to schedule your appointment in Trenton today!

 The Pregnancy Process